 Your doctor can help determine the right dose based on your current levels, weight, health conditions, and medications.
 People with darker skin, higher body weight, or digestive conditions that affect fat absorption often need higher doses.

 After three months of supplementation, retest your levels to ensure you’re in the target range.
 Vitamin D is fat-soluble, which means it’s stored in your body and can accumulate to toxic levels if you take too much.
 Levels above 100 ng/mL can cause problems like kidney stones and calcium deposits.
+Just as taking too much of certain supplements can cause adverse effects, exceeding safe vitamin D levels requires careful monitoring.

 Vitamin D3 5000 IU Softgels